RedExpertAlliance/katacoda-scenarios/oci-course/introduction-to-oci/step8.md

 * ~/.oci/config - the configuration file for OCI CLI to connect to correct tenancy
 * ~/.oci/oci_api_key.pem - the private key for the OCI user as whom you will connect to the OCI tenancy

-Paste the respective snippets of contents provided by the workshop instructor into these two files.
+Paste the respective snippets of contents that you record in the preparation scenario that you went through earlier.

 The file *config* should look like this (with your specific environment details filled in):
 ```